vmykhalchuk/RetroProgrammer/README.md

   * additionally auto-sense voltage on VPP and disable VPP-on switch to prevent failures
   * also add this option into automatic target detection algorithm - to check if it is expected to have VPP on target board or not
 * Add LED to show when SD card bussy (attach to CS pin)

-# Optimizations
-* Move statusRes as a global variable, and don't toss around all methods!
-* convert initStatus, checkStatus, returnStatus into inline functions